WinterDew/OverTheWire-Released-Wargames/README.md

 This Repository contains the disc images originally provided on the site, which have been recovered using the [Wayback Machine]("http://wayback.archive.org/")

+Look for the disc images in the [releases section](https://github.com/WinterDew/OverTheWire-Released-Wargames/releases/tag/15-05-2024), Instructions and information in respective folders.

 # LICENSE INFORMATION.

 THE CONTENTS OF THIS REPOSITORY DO NOT BELONG TO ME, BUT THOSE OF ITS CREATORS AND PROVIDERS : overthewire.org and http://hackitoergosum.org/